 Demand-Side Platform Targeting

-Let’s be honest – the better targeting, the better results – and it’s not only the case of native.
-It applies to digital media buying in general.
+Let’s be honest – the better targeting, the better results – and it’s not only the case of native ads.
+It applies to online advertising and real-time media buying in general.

-What matters in native, especially for performance-oriented campaigns, is audience.
-Check if your preferred DSP offers any kind of audience targeting.
+What matters in native, especially for performance-oriented campaigns, is the target audience.
+Check if your preferred native DSP offers any kind of audience targeting options.
 Why?
-Because, as Google mentions, “audience targeting allows you to reach people based on who they are, their interests and habits, what they’re actively researching, or how they have interacted with your business”.
+Because, as Google mentions, “audience targeting capabilities allow you to reach people based on who they are, their interests and habits, what they’re actively researching, or how they have interacted with your business”.

-If the DSP allows granular targeting where you can frame your audience, this will surely be a good choice for you!
+If the platform allows granular targeting where you can frame your target audience, this will surely be the right DSP for you!

 Also, some leading DSPs allow demographic targeting which can be crucial if you are looking to build your brand awareness within a specific age range or gender.